Amed Rosario Player Props: Guardians vs. Tigers

 Amed Rosario At The Plate

-- Rosario has three doubles, two triples, a home run and seven walks while hitting .214.
+- Rosario is hitting .242 with three doubles, three triples, a home run and eight walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.